 What: The project (a) increased social and economic opportunities for youth and women by providing trainings on preparing them for active involvement in the digital economy through e-commerce and e-tourism trainings and on access to Digital Public Infrastructure (DPIs) and Digital Public Goods (DPGs); and (b) improved their resilience to emerging risks and threats, through digital and media literacy skills.
 As a result, 2.5 million people viewed educational videos on TV, 150,000 students and 10,000 teachers received access to materials through online educational platforms.
-In partnership with the GSMA Foundation, the MISTT mobile literacy training was translated into Kyrgyz and Russian, localized, printed into physical textbooks, made available electronically, and distributed via TV and radio (GSMA, 2023).
+In partnership with the GSMA, ISOC Kyrgyzstan used the GSMA Mobile Internet Skills Training Toolkit (MISTT), to provide mobile digital skills training in Kyrgyz and Russian.
+The MISTT toolkit was adapted and printed into physical textbooks, made available electronically, and distributed via TV and radio.
 As the outcome of in-person training on e-commerce and e-tourism, about 500 new jobs were created by women entrepreneurs in rural areas.
 Some of the provinces which had no guest house listings on hospitality platforms such as Booking and Airbnb now have several new businesses registered.
-Some of the businesses that operated only offline, saw their incomes increase twothree fold after going online.
+Some of the businesses that operated only offline, saw their incomes increase two-three fold after going online.
 This pilot demonstrated that even in certain contexts, basic digital skills training can have a major impact on lives.
 Many women and youth learned how to access digital government services through DPIs such as Tunduk Interoperability Platform, based on Estonian X-Road and Tunduk Digital Services App.
 There is a need for more of such activities especially in rural areas with focus on vulnerable communities, including women and youth.